Similar to my previous DEOT custom build based on 0.4, I have put together a new image, based on the ClockWork OS 0.5.

 Edit: Sound and Brightness have been added.

 After downloading the file, you will need to decompress it.
-It is in a bzip2 format.
-Most modern computer should be able to handle decompressing this natively, simply by double clicking on it.
+It is in a gzip format.
+Most modern computers should be able to handle decompressing this natively, simply by double clicking on it.
 If not, try to find an app that does it for you. (not needed if using a mac)

 Acquire an SD card that is preferably 16GB or larger.
 Assuming you just want to use a single partition, you don’t need to do anything to prepare it.

-For the times when I haven’t included an auto expand script, I have included an auto expansion script, I have included one to manually execute after installing the image.
+After flashing the image, allow your gameshell to reboot a couple of times; the same as the official 0.5 release.
+Be patient!
+It can take a while.
+Occasionally, some larger SD cards (400GB+) may have difficulty expanding to take up the entire space.
+For these instances, I have included an auto expansion script to manually execute after installing the image.
 It is located in the Utils folder, accessible from the Gameshell’s home screen.
 Do this to allow the operating system to fill up any unused space on your SD card.
 IMPORTANT: You need to be connected to the internet, either by wifi or Ethernet over USB for this to work.
 It takes about 30 seconds.
 The screen will be blank, so don’t panic, and let it do its thing.
-For stable releases, I will use @guu’s auto expand script, making the aforementioned step unnecessary.
-Instead, just allow your gameshell to reboot a couple of times; the same as the official 0.5 release.
-Be patient!
-It can take a while.

 Bios files are now much more centralised, in particularly pertaining to the PCSX bios.
 These files are sometimes needed for games to run.